Programming-The-Next-Step-2025/automated-lie-detection/src/README.md

 ## Technical Overview

 The application is built using Streamlit, allowing users to submit statements of any length and receive real-time feedback.
-A pretrained DistilBERT model powers the predictions, determining whether a statement is likely true or false, along with how confident the model is in its prediction.
+A pretrained DistilBERT model underlies the predictions, determining whether a statement is likely true or false, along with how confident the model is in its prediction.

 ## Intended Use